Visit Castellammare del Golfo

 Sicily Visitor Comment: Castellamare-del-Golfo is a nice little harbour town but that could do with a little bit of a facelift.
 Its setting is very pretty and the coast around the San Vito lo Capo peninsula is some of the prettiest in Sicily.

 Castellamare-del-Golfo is on a pretty stretch of the Sicilian coast with beaches in the immediate vicinity and lovely craggy cliffs and bays as you head east or west.
 The town itself is on a small bay with a deep inlet and a small harbour spreading around the bay.

 A promontory takes the town out towards a castle at the edge of the bay.
 The harbour was once the location of an important tuna fishing industry but this is now finished though fishing remains important to the town and the fishing boats set out each morning to fish for the day's catch.

-A walk along the edge of the harbour leads to a number of bars and restaurants and is particularly pleasant in the evening when the road is closed to traffic.
+A walk along the edge of the harbour, called the Calla Marina, leads to a number of bars and restaurants and is particularly pleasant in the evening when the road is closed to traffic.